 Communications & Media Relations provides strategic communications planning to inform, consult, involve, collaborate and empower internal and external stakeholders, including our residents.
 Manages multiple channels to keep the public informed on City decisions, programs and opportunities.

-Controller focuses on the operations side of Financial Services and handles all forms of revenue collection - with the most significant amount of work around collecting taxation revenue.
-Also responsible for administering the permissive tax exemption program.
+Controller is responsible for the operations side of Financial Services.
+This includes all forms of revenue collection with the most significant amount of work around collecting taxation revenue.
+Also responsible for administering the permissive tax exemption program, transit, financial systems, internal reporting, general ledger, accounts payable, accounts receivable, payroll and financial services projects.

-Purchasing Services provides transparent, fair and effective procurement services and strategies across our organization.
+Purchasing Services provides transparent, fair and effective procurement services and strategies across the organization.
 The Branch is responsible for the acquisition of goods, services, and construction required by all City departments.
+Purchasing also manages the City Yards warehouse and inventory that provides materials and supplies to City crews and work groups.
+Disposal of surplus materials and obsolete items are also managed by this Branch.

 The Fire Department provides realistic and effective fire protection and public safety services from seven fire stations located strategically throughout the City.
 Each station has a full compliment of modern, up-to-date vehicles and equipment.
 There are more than 140 full time personnel and 46 paid-on-call volunteers.